ntospa21/crown-clothing/README.md

 # crown-clothing
-# a massive e-commerce about a clothing
+# a massive e-commerce about a clothing brand